imec-idlab/IEEE-802.11ah-ns-3/README.md

 ### IEEE 802.11ah ns-3
 > alpha version

 This repository hosts an implementation of the IEEE802.11ah (Wi-Fi HaLow) protocol for the NS-3 network simulator.
-It comes pre-packaged with NS-3 version 3.23 but multiple modules are updated to the latest 3.25 version to incorporate congestion control fixes for TCP traffic.
+It comes pre-packaged with NS-3 version 3.23 but multiple modules are updated to the 3.25 version to incorporate congestion control fixes for TCP traffic.

 This module includes support for:
 * Restricted Access Window (RAW) with interface for dynamic configuration